slovensko-digital/autogram/DEVELOPER.md

 # Info for developers

+# How to use FakeTokenDriver

+create empty file (in cwd - so in project root when developing) depending on platform:

+- Windows `fakeTokenDriver.dll`
+- Linux `fakeTokenDriver.so`
+- MacOS `fakeTokenDriver.dylib`

 # More info about inner workings of builds for MacOS

 To run signed mac build add follwing to `.vscode/settings.json` (or you can do unsigned build by setting `mac.sign=0` in `build.properties`)